Grins & Needles

 Picture

-Freeing myself from my parents entirely has helped my psych immensely.
+Freeing myself from my hometown and from toxic people has helped my psych immensely.
 And maybe one day I'll touch more on my experiences growing up in that household.
 But for now, I'm just going to say--once you get the opportunity to leave an unhealthy situation, go discover yourself with zero regrets.
 Love yourself however you'd like.
 It's still a challenge to feel beautiful about my body, no matter my size.
 But diving into my gender expression has really helped me thus far.

 If you or someone you know, who is questioning their gender identity or sexuality, needs help or needs a safe space to speak on confidential concerns, you can reach